 The NSW Record of School Achievement grading system is concerned with describing students' achievement at the end of each course in Stage 5.
-Teachers make the final judgement of the grade deserved on the basis of assessment information with reference to the course performance descriptors.
+Teachers make the final judgement of the Grade Deserved based on assessment information with reference to the course performance descriptors.
 The choice of a particular grade should be made because it related to the best overall description of the student's achievement.